mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 so that `Alt+Tab` and `Alt+BackTick` in Linux is activated by pressing `⌘Tab` and/or ⌘` respectively, and acts exactly the same as in MacOS.

-First, install `gnome-tweaks` via apt, and make sure the ⌥Option button works as Meta, and the ⌘Command button works as Alt: run Tweaks, then "Keyboard & Mouse", "Additional Layout Options", "Alt and Win behavior" and select "Alt is swapped with Win".
+First, install `gnome-tweaks` via apt, and make sure the `⌥Option` button works as `Meta`, and the `⌘Command` button works as `Alt`: run Tweaks, then "Keyboard & Mouse", "Additional Layout Options", "Alt and Win behavior" and select "Alt is swapped with Win".
 Remapper will stack its modifications on top of these ones - these mappings won't fight each other.
 But you must log out after you change Tweaks settings, otherwise Remapper will receive strange keyboard shortcuts.
 So, logout and login.